Chicken Kiev Recipe

 Baked or Fried

-This chicken Kiev recipe is a big hit with my family.
-Who's not going to like chicken stuffed with herb butter and deep fat fried?
+This chicken Kiev recipe is a big hit in our family.
+Who is not going to like poultry stuffed with herb butter and deep fat fried?
 And if you're not into deep frying, not to worry, it works perfectly fine in the oven as well.

 Herb Butter